Article

 • Regular business activity: services performed by the individual are a key aspect of the regular business of the organization.

-Determining What Kind of Employee You Have
+Determining What Kind of Employees You Have

 If you find yourself second guessing if an individual is a W-2 employee or a 1099 independent contractor, there’s a special form known as Form SS-8.
 The IRS uses the information on that form, as well as any other information they can obtain from the parties involved from federal or state forms, to determine the status of the worker in question.

 No set of factors will give you a definite answer.
 When the IRS looks at who is an employee and who isn’t, they look at all the facts and circumstances within that situation.
+Clarifying the roles of independent contractors vs. employees is critical to determining the appropriate payment treatment and whether an individual requires a 1099 or a W-2 at year-end.
+If you have questions, Eide Bailly’s advisors are here to help.

 Expand Full Article